christensenjairus/byu-sandianl-tls-rtt-packages/README.md

 ## To Do:
 - [X] Client-side TLS RTT calculation for TLS 1.2 connections
-- [ ] Client-side TLS RTT calculation for TLS 1.3 connections
+- [X] Client-side TLS RTT calculation for TLS 1.3 connections
 - [X] Refactor NGINX, Apache, and OpenSSL to use `uint64_t` return data type for `SSL_get_handshake_rtt()`
 - [X] Rename functions/variables/comments to be `handshake_rtt` instead of just `rtt` to be more clear on what this value really is
+- [ ] Complete Pull Request for OpenSSL
+- [ ] Complete Pull Request for Nginx
+- [ ] Complete Pull Request for Apache